Calculus: Primary concepts and basic notation

-The calculus was the first achievement of modern mathematics and it is difficult to overestimate its importance.
-I think it defines more unequivocally than anything else the inception of modern mathematics, and the system of mathematical analysis, which is its logical development, still constitutes the greatest technical advance in exact thinking.

-Applications of differential calculus include computations involving velocity and acceleration, the slope of a curve, and optimization.
-Applications of integral calculus include computations involving area, volume, arc length, center of mass, work, and pressure.
-More advanced applications include power series and Fourier series.

-Calculus is also used to gain a more precise understanding of the nature of space, time, and motion.
-For centuries, mathematicians and philosophers wrestled with paradoxes involving division by zero or sums of infinitely many numbers.
-These questions arise in the study of motion and area.
-The ancient Greek philosopher Zeno of Elea gave several famous examples of such paradoxes.
-Calculus provides tools, especially the limit and the infinite series, that resolve the paradoxes.

-Principles
+Calculus provides a generalization of concepts from elementary geometry and algebra.
+For example, instead of describing the slope of a straight line, calculus can describe the changing slope of a complicated curve.
+Elementary geometry provides formulas for the area of shapes like triangles, squares, and other polygons, whereas calculus provides a way to find the area of a shape whose boundary is described by a complicated formula.
+In elementary algebra, one can calculate the distance traveled over time by an object moving at a constant velocity, while in calculus, one can calculate the distance that an object travels even when the velocity varies.

 Limits and infinitesimals

 Calculus is usually developed by working with very small quantities.
 Historically, the first method of doing so was by infinitesimals.
 These are objects which can be treated like real numbers but which are, in some sense, "infinitely small".
 For example, an infinitesimal number could be greater than 0, but less than any number in the sequence 1, 1/2, 1/3, ... and thus less than any positive real number.
 From this point of view, calculus is a collection of techniques for manipulating infinitesimals.
-The symbols $dx$ and $dy$ were taken to be infinitesimal, and the derivative $dy/dx$ was their ratio.